New mRNA HIV vaccine trial aims to train immune system to fight virus

 Summary

-This early-stage study tests two experimental mRNA vaccines designed to teach the body to make powerful antibodies that can neutralize many strains of HIV.
-The trial involves 53 healthy adults without HIV to check safety and immune responses.
-If successful, this approach could lead to a preventive HIV vaccine.
+This early-stage study tests two experimental mRNA vaccines designed to teach the body to make powerful antibodies that can neutralize many types of HIV.
+About 53 healthy adults without HIV will receive the vaccines to check safety and immune response.
+The goal is to see if the vaccines are safe and can start building a defense against HIV.

 Disclaimer Read more